 Tenants in Entirety

 In this type of joint account, all shareholders must be involved in any account transactions, signing to approve the dealings.
-This type of account isn’t available in every state.
-Where it is available, only a husband and wife can open one.
+This type of account isn’t available in every state, but several states including Florida, Delaware and Hawaii allow for it; and where it is available, only married couples can open this kind of account.
 This account has the right of survivorship, so if one spouse dies, the other gets the funds.
 To remove the deceased spouse’s name from the account, the survivor presents the death certificate.

 - Hemera Technologies/PhotoObjects.net/Getty Images